landlab/landlab/docs/install.rst

   > pip install landlab

-- Once Landlab has been successfully installed, on the Python shell line in the Canopy editor window, check to make sure it is up-to-date
+- Once Landlab has been successfully installed, on the Python shell line in the Canopy editor window, check to make sure it is up-to-date (note that those are double undersocres around version)

   >>> import landlab
   >>> landlab.__version__